trp02/bankingSGX/README.txt

 1. Install Intel(R) SGX SDK for Linux* OS
 2. Make sure your environment is set:
     $ source ${sgx-sdk-install-path}/environment
-3. Build the project with the prepared Makefile:
+3. Build the project with the prepared Makefile.
+Some modes might not work depending on hardware:
     a.
 Hardware Mode, Debug build:
         $ make
     b.
 Hardware Mode, Pre-release build: